yale-mgt-656/arduino-led-activity/README.md

 * What does the resistor do?
 * What happens if you choose a different resistor?
 * How are the resistors different?
 (Notice their patterns)
+* Why do you think the resistor is used?
 * What is different about the LEDs that you have?

 ## Step 2: blink the LED